 - the corners of the mouth may crack.

-How do you get rid of thrush on a baby’s tongue?
+How do you get rid of thrush in a baby’s mouth?

 For oral thrush, your doctor may prescribe antifungal medication (drops or a gel) containing nystatin, which must be spread on the tongue and inside the mouth a few times a day for 10 days.
 The easiest way to do this is to use a sponge applicator to paint on the solution.